 The program will distribute up to $2.3 billion over five years and will provide grants to States and Tribes to support projects that provide clean, affordable, and reliable energy to everyone, everywhere, anytime.

-Grid Resilience and Innovation Partnership Program
+Grid Resilience and Innovation Partnerships Program

-As part of the Bipartisan Infrastructure Law, the Grid Deployment Office is administering a $10.5 billion Grid Resilience and Innovation Partnership Program to enhance grid flexibility and improve the resilience of the power system against growing threats of extreme weather and climate change.
+As part of the Bipartisan Infrastructure Law, the Grid Deployment Office is administering a $10.5 billion Grid Resilience and Innovation Partnerships Program to enhance grid flexibility and improve the resilience of the power system against growing threats of extreme weather and climate change.
 These programs will accelerate the deployment of transformative projects that will help to ensure the reliability of the power sector’s infrastructure, so all American communities have access to affordable, reliable, clean electricity anytime, anywhere

 The Program includes three funding mechanisms: